hamstar0/tml-messages-mod/README.md

 # Messages

-A library mod to provide a UI (via. a Control Panel tab) for viewing player-intended messages created by other mods.
+A library mod to provide a UI (via. a Control Panel tab) for viewing player-intended messages created by any mods using this library.

 https://github.com/hamstar0/tml-messages-mod